ilya-dyaglev/echotype/README.md

         - **Results** (conditionally rendered)
             - **Graphs** (using Recharts)
     - **FilterModal** (conditionally rendered)
+        - **CustomTable**
     - **Footer**

 ### **Data Flow and State Management**

-- **App.tsx**: Acts as the root component and central point for state management.
+- **App.tsx**: Central point for state management.
     - **State Variables**:
-        - `activeMode`: The current typing mode (`short`, `medium`, `long`).
+        - `activeMode`: Current typing mode (`short`, `medium`, `long`).
-        - `booksData`: The array of books fetched from the backend.
+        - `booksData`: Array of books fetched from the backend.
-        - `filteredBooksData`: The array of books after applying filters.
+        - `filteredBooksData`: Books after applying filters.
-        - `currentBook`: The currently selected book.
+        - `currentBook`: Currently selected book (can be `null` if no specific book is selected).
         - `currentQuote`: The quote currently displayed for typing.
-        - `loading` and `error`: For handling data fetching states.
+        - `loading`, `error`: For handling data fetching states.
         - `isFilterModalOpen`: Controls the visibility of the filter modal.
+        - `progress`: Tracks loading progress.
     - **Data Fetching**:
-        - Fetches book data from the backend using AWS Amplify when the component mounts.
+        - Fetches book data from the backend using AWS Amplify on component mount.
         - Cleans the data by filtering out `null` or `undefined` quotes.
     - **Quote Selection Logic**:
+        - **`selectRandomQuote` Function**:
-        - Selects a random book and quote based on the `activeMode` and applied filters.
+            - Selects a random book and quote based on `activeMode` and applied filters.
-        - Ensures that the quote type corresponds to the selected mode.
+            - Ensures the quote type corresponds to the selected mode.
+            - Handles cases where the selected book does not have quotes of the desired type.
+        - **State Updates**:
-        - Provides functions to change the typing mode and select a new quote.
+            - Uses `useEffect` to select a new quote when filters or `activeMode` change.
+            - Resets `currentBook` if it no longer matches the applied filters.
+- **FilterModal**:
+    - **Features**:
-    - **Filter Handling**:
+        - **Multi-Select Filters**:
-        - Opens the `FilterModal` to allow users to select books based on title, author, or language.
+            - Title, Author, and Language fields support multiple selections.
+        - **Available Books Section**:
-        - Updates `filteredBooksData` based on the selected filters.
+            - Displays books matching the applied filters.
-        - Uses `useEffect` to select a new quote when filters are applied.
+            - Users can select a specific book.
+        - **Reset Filters**:
+            - Clears all selected filters.
+    - **Optimization**:
-- **Header**:
+        - **Memoization**:
+            - Uses `useMemo` and `useCallback` to optimize expensive computations and functions.
-    - **ControlBar**:
+        - **Abstracted Filtering Logic**:
-        - Allows users to change the `activeMode`.
-        - Passes the selected mode back to `App.tsx` through callbacks.
-        - Includes a button to fetch a new quote or open the filter modal.
+            - Created a generic `computeFilteredOptions` function to handle filtering.
+            - Reduces code duplication and simplifies adding new filters.
-    - **CTA**:
+        - **Referential Stability**:
-        - Displays a call-to-action message (e.g., "track your progress").
+            - Ensures function and data references remain stable to prevent unnecessary re-renders.
-- **Main**:
+- **Other Components**:
-    - Receives `currentQuote`, `currentBook`, and other props from `App.tsx`.
-    - Conditionally renders the **TypingArea** or **Results** component based on typing completion.
     - **TypingArea**:
-    - Manages its own state for typing logic.
-        - **State Variables**:
-            - `typedChars`: Array of characters with their typing status.
-            - `currentCharIndex`: Index of the current character to be typed.
-            - `errors`, `wpm`, `accuracy`: Typing statistics.
-            - `isFocused`: Whether the typing area is focused.
-            - `isFinished`: Whether the user has finished typing the quote.
-            - `statsOverTime`: Array to track typing speed and accuracy over time.
+        - Manages typing logic and statistics.
-        - **Event Handling**:
-            - Handles keyboard events for typing.
-            - Updates typing statistics and progress.
+        - Provides real-time feedback and updates.
-            - Manages focus state to enable or disable typing input.
-            - Implements keyboard shortcuts (e.g., to fetch a new quote).
-        - **ProgressContainer**:
-            - Displays the progress bar.
-            - Updated based on `currentCharIndex` and the length of the quote.
     - **Results**:
-        - Receives typing statistics from `TypingArea`.
-        - Displays detailed statistics such as WPM, accuracy, errors, and time taken.
+        - Displays detailed typing statistics and interactive graphs.
-        - Renders graphs showing typing speed and accuracy over time using **Recharts**.
-        - Provides options to retake the test or sign in to track progress.
-- **FilterModal**:
+    - **CustomTable**:
-    - Allows users to filter books based on title, author, or language.
-    - Provides autocomplete suggestions for title and author.
-    - Displays available languages as a radio-button list.
-    - Shows a list of filtered books with options to load more.
-    - Uses `useMemo` to optimize expensive computations.
-    - Updates the `filteredBooksData` in `App.tsx` upon applying filters.
+        - Used in `FilterModal` to display the list of available books.
+        - Handles selection of a specific book.
-- **Footer**:
+    - **Header**, **Footer**, **Main**:
-    - Contains any footer content or links.
+        - Organize the layout and provide navigation and additional information.

 ### **Key Design Principles**

+- **Modularity and Reusability**:
-- **Modularity**: Components are designed to be reusable and self-contained.
+    - Components are designed to be self-contained and reusable.
-- **Separation of Concerns**: Logic for data fetching, state management, UI rendering, and user interactions is appropriately divided.
+- **Separation of Concerns**:
+    - Logic for data fetching, state management, and UI rendering is appropriately divided.
+- **Type Safety and Code Quality**:
-- **Type Safety**: TypeScript is used throughout the application to ensure type safety and reduce runtime errors.
+    - TypeScript is used throughout to ensure type safety.
+    - Linter and formatter configurations enforce coding standards.
 - **Performance Optimization**:
+    - **Memoization**:
-    - **Memoization**: `useMemo` and `useCallback` hooks are used to optimize performance by memoizing expensive calculations and functions.
+        - `useMemo` and `useCallback` are extensively used.
-    - **Efficient Data Handling**: Data is fetched once and reused, with unnecessary re-fetching avoided.
+        - Memoized computations and functions prevent unnecessary re-renders.
+    - **Referential Stability**:
+        - Ensured by avoiding inline functions and objects in JSX.
+        - Functions and data passed to child components maintain stable references.
-- **User Experience**:
+- **User Experience Enhancements**:
-    - **Responsive Design**: Ensures the application is usable on various screen sizes.
+    - **Filter Modal Usability**:
+        - Users can easily filter and browse books.
+        - The reset filters button enhances usability.
+    - **Accessibility**:
-    - **Accessibility**: Focus management and keyboard event handling are implemented to improve accessibility.
+        - Focus management and keyboard interactions are implemented.
-    - **Real-Time Feedback**: Users receive immediate visual feedback on their typing performance.
+        - Visual indicators provide feedback on interactive elements.
-    - **Visual Enhancements**: Animated loading screen and smooth transitions improve the user experience.

-### **Data Handling with AWS Amplify**

-- **Backend Integration**:
-    - Uses AWS Amplify to interact with backend services, fetching book data and quotes.
-- **Data Cleaning**:
-    - Filters out `null` or `undefined` values from the fetched data to maintain data integrity.
-- **Error Handling**:
-    - Implements error states to inform users when data fetching fails or no data is available.
-    - Provides feedback when no books match the selected filters.

-### **Styling and Theming**

-- **CSS Modules**:
-    - Each component has its own CSS file for modular styling.
-- **Theming**:
+    - **Visual Feedback**:
-    - Consistent color schemes and fonts are used throughout the application.
+        - Loading animations and progress indicators enhance the experience.
-- **Visual Indicators**:
-    - Typing statuses (correct, incorrect, current) are visually distinguished.
-    - Focused elements provide visual cues to enhance user interaction.
-    - Graphs are styled to match the application's theme.

 ---